signalleaf/signalleaf.github.com/source/_posts/2013-11-18-cant-i-just-host-my-podcast-on-itunes.md

 categories: [podcast, hosting, itunes, streaming, storage, rss]
 ---

-I was talking with someone via email, recently, about a podcast they are starting.
+I was talking with someone via email about a podcast they are starting.
 This person clearly had all of the right tools and skills for recording and editing the podcast, as they were part of a band that has recorded and released albums.
 During the